Define the Need Before Software Installation

 - Remain focused on the needs

 Step one: Define the real need up front.
-Try to state in 50 words or less why the software is being installed.
+Try to state in 50 words or less why the software installation is necessary.
 The statement can be very simple as long as the user community feels it is complete.

 Here is an example that worked for a Los Angeles public agency while procuring and installing a multi-million dollar system that incorporated nine departments and interfaced with three major systems outside the new software: “The system must provide timely asset data to give us the information we need to improve asset management.
 The system must provide the employee data associated with the work.
 Finally, it must be able to track all material movements and translate all of this with the financials.”
 If an organization as large as this one can work with a Needs Statement as simple as this one, any group should be able to develop one and use it.